-Frederick Douglass (Hillsdale College, Hillsdale, Michigan)
+Frederick Douglass (Hillsdale College, Hillsdale, MI)

 Dublin Core